streppyo/HKO-Isohyet-Processer/README.md

-# hko_isohyet_processer
+# HKO Isohyet Processor
-Python programme to serve PNG of processed isohyet chart with colours mapped to a colour gradient provided by HKO
+Serve PNG of processed isohyet chart with colours mapped to a colour gradient provided by HKO.